 My brother doesn’t joke about money.

-The Solid Grounds Coffeehouse is a Saturday night on the town at Saint Steven’s Methodist Church in Albuquerque.
+The Solid Grounds Coffeehouse is a musical Saturday night on the town at Saint Steven’s Methodist Church in Albuquerque.
 The music is free, coffee and doughnuts are free, the spiritual tune up after the first set is free, and good friendly spirits are welcome.

 This dark blue Ford Ranger has seen better days.